jayanthkoushik/corgy/docs/corgy.types.md

-If the path does not exist, a directory with the path name will be created (including any parent directories). `ArgumentTypeError` is raised if this fails, or if the path is not a directory, or if the directory is not writable.
+If the path does not exist, a directory with the path name will be created (including any parent directories). `ValueError` is raised if this fails, or if the path is not a directory, or if the directory is not writable.